mauehara/sketch-page-switch/README.md

 Sketch Page Switch
 ==================

-A dummy plugin to quickly change pages using shortcuts.
+A dummy plugin to quickly switch between pages using shortcuts.

 Installation
 ------------